-711 Ken E. Gause, Coercion, Control, Surveillance, and Punishment: An Examination of the North Korean Police State, op. cit.
+720 Ken E. Gause, Coercion, Control, Surveillance, and Punishment: An Examination of the North Korean Police State, op. cit.

-^{712 &}quot;Kim Jong-un's three years in power, and what lies ahead," New Focus International, August 17, 2014.
+[&]quot;Kim Jong-un's three years in power, and what lies ahead," New Focus International, August 17, 2014.
 Jang expanded the KPISF within the MPS.
 His rationale for this move was to create a new political surveillance system aimed at coup prevention.
 According to one source, his real motive was to establish a check on the OGD-SSD alliance.
 The KPISF arrested Ryu Kyong, the SSD Deputy Director, who was executed by firing squad.

-- Colonel General Choe Kyong-song has been a member of the CMC since 2010 and is a former commander of the 11th Corps, also known as the "Storm Corps."
-He first drew attention from the Pyongyangwatching community in April 2010, when he was promoted to Colonel General.
+as the "Storm Corps."
+He first drew attention from the Pyongyangwatching community in April 2010, when he was promoted to colonel general.
 These promotions, which came on the eve of Kim Il-sung's birthday, were handed out to "rising stars" of the Kim Jong-un era.
 The fact that Choe Kyong-song's name was the first called out among the five newly promoted colonel generals suggests his special relationship with Kim Jong-un.
 Later, at the Third Party Conference in September, he was made a member of the newly invigorated CMC; he was the only field corps commander appointed to the nineteen-member body.
-Although his direct ties to Kim Jong-un were unclear, he was one of only four commanders to speak at the December 17 loyalty pledge at Kumsusan Palace of Sun-something that earmarked him as having special status with regard to the Supreme Leader.713 In February, Choe, who had been demoted in 2014 to lieutenant general, was replaced as Commander of the 11th Corps by Lieutenant General Kim Yong-bok.
-Although it is not clear whether Choe has been transferred to another posting, after his removal from the 11th Corps post, he was again promoted to Colonel General (Sang-jang). - Colonel General So Hong-chan is reportedly a member of the KWP CMC, has been the First Vice Minister of the People's Armed Forces since 2013, and Director of the GLD.
-He first appeared in North Korean media in April 2007 upon promotion to Major General and then suddenly rose as a core military figure of the Kim Jong-un regime by being promoted to Lieutenant General in 2009 and Colonel General in November 2013.
+Although his direct ties to Kim Jong-un were unclear, he was one of only four commanders to speak at the December 17 loyalty pledge at Kumsusan Palace of Sun-something that earmarked him as having special status with regard to the Supreme Leader.
+722 In February, Choe, who had been demoted in 2014 to lieutenant general, was replaced as Commander of the 11th Corps by Lieutenant General Kim Yong-bok.
+Although it is not clear whether Choe has been transferred to another posting, after his removal from the 11th Corps post, he was again promoted to colonel general [sangjang].

+• Colonel General So Hong-chan is reportedly a member of the KWP CMC, First Vice Minister of the People's Armed Forces since 2013, and Director of the General Logistics Bureau.
+He first appeared in North Korean media in April 2007 upon promotion to major general and then suddenly rose as a core military figure of the Kim Jong-un regime by being promoted to lieutenant general in 2009 and colonel general in November 2013.
 He began accompanying Kim Jong-un on guidance inspections in May 2013.
 He is reportedly the Director of the GLD and was ranked 44th on Jon Pyong-ho's Funeral Committee list.
 In May 2015, rumors began to surface that So had been purged, presumably because of his links to Hyon Yong-chol, the former Minister of People's Armed Forces.
 However, he appeared in July 2015 with Kim Jong-un at the Kumsusan Palace of the Sun.
 He also appeared on the leadership rostrum for the 70th Anniversary of the founding of the Party.

-713 The other speakers were Ri Yong-gil (Fifth Corps Commander), Jang Jong-nam (First Corps Commander), and Kim Hyong-ryong (Second Corps Commander).
+The other speakers were Ri Yong-gil (Fifth Corps Commander), Jang Jong-nam (First Corps Commander), and Kim Hyong-ryong (Second Corps Commander).
 Since then, Ri Yong-gil became the Director of the GSD Operations Bureau (and apparently Chief of the GSD), and Jang Jong-nam became the Minister of the People's Armed Forces.